MySweetEden/predator_prey/README.md

 ### Running the Simulation
 ```
-# To run the simulation, execute the following jupyter notebook.
+# To run the simulation, execute the following py file.
+streamlit run ./src/predator_prey/app.py

+# Or, execute the following jupyter notebook.
 ./src/predator_prey/main.ipynb
 ```

 ## Usage
-The simulation can be customized through various parameters defined in main.ipynb.
+The simulation can be customized through various parameters defined in app.py or main.ipynb.
 Adjust these parameters to explore different predator-prey dynamics and ecological conditions.

 ## License
 This project is licensed under the Apache-2.0 license.